Two-Year MBA Enrollment Checklist

 Official transcript(s) submitted electronically must be sent from the institution directly to mba@johnson.cornell.edu.
 Please visit Application Requirements for additional information on official transcript submission.

-Review and complete the To Do List for graduate and professional students on Cornell’s New Students website.
+Once you have received your NetID, review and complete the To Do List for graduate and professional students on Cornell’s New Students website.
 It is particularly important for you to complete the Health History & Immunization Compliance and the Student ID Card Request in a timely manner.

 As a residential MBA student, you will automatically be enrolled in Cornell’s Student Health Plan (SHP).
 Students with partners or families can enroll their dependents in SHP.
 The university also offers optional student dental and vision plans.